vttale/serve-stale/README.md

    potentially makes that easier, although without introducing a new risk.

-   In [CloudStrife] it was demonstrated how stale DNS data, namely hostnames pointing to addresses that are no longer in use by the owner of the name, can be used to co-opt security such as to get domain-validated certificates fraudulently issued to an attacker.
+   In [CloudStrife], it was demonstrated how stale DNS data, namely hostnames pointing to addresses that are no longer in use by the owner of the name, can be used to co-opt security such as to get domain-validated certificates fraudulently issued to an attacker.
-   While this RFC does not create a new vulnerability in this area, it does potentially enlarge the window in which such an attack could be made.
-An obvious mitigation is that not only should a certificate authority not use a resolver that has this feature enabled, it should probably not use a caching resolver at all and instead fully look up each name freshly from the root.
+   While this document does not create a new vulnerability in this area, it does potentially enlarge the window in which such an attack could be made.
+A proposed mitigation is that certificate authorities should fully look up each name starting at the DNS root for every name lookup.
+Alternatively, CAs should use a resolver that is not serving stale data.

 11. Privacy Considerations